bluzDK/bluz-docs/docs/tutorials/gateway_getting_started.md

 of the gateway shield, this will no longer be necessary.
 Follow these steps only if the LED on the gateway shield doesn't act accordingly.**

 ##LED States
-The LED on D7 is the indicator LED for the nrf51822 system and its connection to the cloud.
+There is an LED on D7 on the gateway shield, and a corresponding white LED on the gateway that can be seen through the case.
+This is the indicator LED for the nrf51822 system and its connection to the cloud.
 The LED will have several states:
 - Blinking quickly (twice a second): Attempting to connect to the Particle cloud
 - Blinking slowly (once every two seconds): Connected to the Particle Cloud